 Since treatment plans and payments options may be discussed, we ask that a parent or guardian be present for the first visit if the consult is for a child.

 Like most things in dentistry, orthodontics is not painful.
 As with new shoes, orthodontic appliances can take a bit of getting used to in the beginning.
 Orthodontic appliances move teeth by applying gentle pressure to stimulate a localised inflammatory response that allows the teeth to move through the bone.
 This response may result in some tenderness after an interval of 6-8hours, which usually only lasts for 24-48 hours.
 Panadol may be helpful in reducing discomfort caused by the body's response to the appliances.

 Orthodontics can be performed at any age.
 However, for some individuals, treatment may be more effective when performed during a particular stage of facial growth.
-At Smile Hawthorn, the orthodontist will determine which options are best suited to reach your goals and advise you on the best timing for your treatment.
+Dr. Carolyn, the orthodontist, will determine which options are best suited to reach your goals and advise you on the best timing for your treatment.